-You will have time at leisure today when you may do some sightseeing, shopping or simply relax by the pool at your hotel.
+You will have time at leisure today when you may do some sightseeing, shopping or simply relax at your hotel.
 Later there will be a transfer to the airport for your overnight flight home.

 Overnight: In flight (Meals: B)

 Day 19: Arrive London.